Before the festival

 The tour leaders have done this several times, they are experienced and know what they are doing.

-Follow their instructions both during the tour and when you’ve arrived to the festival.
+Follow their instructions both during the tour and when you’ve arrived at the festival.

 The tents will be handed out to you when the bus has parked and then the tour leaders will show you the way to the Coretours Camp.